Table of Contents

 Bore diameter exhibited excessive variation: +/-0.15mm (specification: +/-0.03mm)

-- Bearinxs loose on shaft assembly
+- Bearings loose on shaft assembly

 - Caused vibration and noise in application